 Relationship Building Domain

-- The Influences take the ‘Why’ to get everyone on board by embracing the ‘What’.
+- The Influencers take the What and get everyone on board by embracing the Why.

-- The Executers delight in the ‘How’, considering how to do it properly and ‘When’.
+- The Executors delight in the How, considering how to do it properly and ‘When’.

-Going a step further, the Enhanced Team Grid places the 4 Domains deliberately in this order to help facilitate team discussions.
+Going a step further, the Enhanced Team Grid in Cascade places the 4 Domains deliberately in this order to help facilitate team discussions.
+Seeing the link between the domains provides more meaning when creating fully functioning teams.
+Gallup places the Domains in alphabetical order.

 A balanced team needs people to work in all four Domains.
 If the presence of a Domain is absent or underutilised the team may excel in some aspects but fail in others.